-I have hosted a german couple who had hitchhiked all the way from Germany to India, via Iran, Turkey and Pakistan along with other countries.
+I have hosted a German couple who had hitchhiked all the way from Germany to India, via Iran, Turkey, and Pakistan along with other countries.
 I found their story inspiring and decided to post their interviews which can inspire more folks.
 Read about it here: Hitchhikers from Germany.

 All these folks were amazing people and had a lot of stories and crazy experiences to share.Instead of leading a monotonous and regular life, they decided to travel the world or at least start with some part of it.
-Couchsurfing in India needs to grow more so that more people can meet such travellers and get inspired to take a bold step in life.
+Couchsurfing in India needs to grow more so that more people can meet such travelers and get inspired to take a bold step in life.

 How to check if a Couchsurfing profile is genuine?

 Couchsurfing in India has not picked up as it should have.
 Many have negative notions about hosting strangers.
-But, what I have realised is that there are some ways to keep uninterested or doubtful profiles at bay.
-Not only because you will have less scepticism in hosting them, but also because there are genuinely interested in staying with you and are not just wasting your time.
+But, what I have realized is that there are some ways to keep uninterested or doubtful profiles at bay.
+Not only because you will have less skepticism in hosting them, but also because there are genuinely interested in staying with you and are not just wasting your time.
 In past, I have stayed home, hoping for guest to arrive but, they just disappear or cancel at the last minute.

 So, the 1st thing to see is to look at their references.
 If they have more than 5 references, it should be safe to trust them.
 However, there is no guarantee of them being safe to host and I’d recommend listening to your intuition.
 But, this doesn’t mean that all Couchsurfers having less than 5 references are untrustworthy or not genuine.
 They might just be new to Couchsurfing.
 So, how do you filter genuine profiles out of the bulk?
 Here’s what I do.
 Add a question to your profile and ask them to answer it while sending you a request.
 This means that they have read your profile and are not just sending mass messages.
 It will save a lot of your time & effort.
 Go to my Couchsurfing profile and let me know if you can find my question.

 But, despite filtering genuine Couchsurfers, there is no assurance that you might not have a bad experience.
 Hence, your gut feeling about the guest plays a very important role here.
 Even if you have the slightest doubt about hosting a guest, feel free to reject the request.
 This applies more to the female Couchsurfers.
-Be extra cautious while hosting solo male travellers.
-It’s not that every solo male traveller is looking for the same thing, but your safety is of paramount important here.
+Be extra cautious while hosting solo male travelers.
+It’s not that every solo male traveler is looking for the same thing, but your safety is of paramount importance here.
 Having said that, don’t be afraid to have new experiences.
 If you feel positive about a male guest, please go ahead and host him.